 When we finally reached the Suisses girl’s tent with my luggage, the driver crouches down and signals me to do the same.
 Less than two meters away a pair of eyes is starring right at me.
 In my memory they were glowing yellow.
 And then I realize.
 It’s just a dog.
 The same dog who will keep us awake all night with his barking.
 But I’m happy about it, cause somehow I think this kept the wolves at bay.
 Because I’m pretty sure I would have messed up this spoon thing.

 But to be honest, honestly, I would love to see a wolf one day.
-In Mongolia, they say, it’s a great honour because it is believed that no one can see a wolf unless he or she is that wolf’s equal.
+A wolf in Mongolia, they say, it’s a great honor because it is believed that no one can see a wolf unless he or she is that wolf’s equal.
 Well, at least a pack of wolves thought me worthy enough to howl for me.
 Once.

 Thanks to www.weltweitwandern.at for inviting me on this trip.